FAQ

 Are your workshops physically demanding?

-What kind of photography gear should I bring?
+What photography gear should I bring?

 Can I bring a drone?
 What are the rules?